 - State taxes like state unemployment, state income taxes & state Medicaid

-All deductions are found on your payroll voucher as year-to-date (YTD) and current pay period deductions, along with current deductions and total amount YTD.
+All deductions are found on your payroll voucher as year-to-date (YTD) and current pay period deductions.
+This is along with current deductions and total amount YTD.

 Rate of Taxation